Gynecologic Cancer Treatments

-When surgery is part of a patient’s individualized treatment plan, specialists at UT Southwestern use minimally invasive techniques whenever possible.
-A standard laparoscopic approach or robot-assisted surgery helps patients recover faster, return to their normal lifestyle, or start the next phase of treatment sooner.
+When surgery is part of a patient’s individualized treatment plan, specialists at UT Southwestern use minimally invasive techniques or open techniques such as radical tumor debulking surgery, radical hysterectomy, or radical vulvectomy to achieve the best possible surgical outcome.
+Our gynecologic cancer experts are trained in both advanced laparoscopic or robot-assisted minimally invasive surgery to help patients recover faster, return to their normal lifestyle, or start the next phase of treatment sooner.

 Our team also has special expertise in dealing with complications from prior gynecologic cancer therapies.
 These complications can result in fistulas that require repair by our experienced surgeons.

 Different kinds of gynecologic cancers benefit from different kinds of procedures.
 Surgery typically involves removal of the tumor but might also include removal of the cervix, uterus, ovaries, or other pelvic organs.

 - Debulking surgery: Removes as much of the tumor as possible, typically in preparation for chemotherapy so there will be less tumor to treat.
 This technique is used most often for ovarian, fallopian tube, and primary peritoneal cancers.

 - Total hysterectomy: Removes the uterus and the cervix.